 - Squeeze a bit of lemon on the fruit salad so it won’t brown.

 - Let the grandkids know the fruit is in the fridge whenever they want it for a healthy snack.

 - If you find yourself with a lone apple or pear, cut it up and serve it with peanut butter or a slice of cheese to keep things interesting.

 - If your grandkids are hesitant to eat the fruit alone, make fruit skewers with a cream cheese dip.

 It’s nice to have a frozen treat after playing in the yard or enjoying a lively game of hide and seek.
 MPopsicles are a great way to keep kids hydrated and it’s easy to add variation with different flavours.
 Try making creamsicles by adding coconut milk or yogurt, or enjoy frozen pineapple and kiwi.
 You can involve your grandkids in the popsicle creation process by letting them choose the fruit they want to include.

 Eating toast soldiers brings up feelings of nostalgia for a lot of people because it’s such a childhood classic.
 Toast whole wheat or sourdough bread and butter it on both sides before cutting it into strips.
 Use this recipe for the perfect soft boiled egg and lightly salt the toast soldiers.
 Yum!
 Ready for dipping and you’re set up for the perfect breakfast with the grandkids.

 Our online community at Boomerang is a great place to source inspiration for your next great adventure from the comfort of your home.
-Our community members love to share cooking tips, information, insights, and ideas.
 Whether you’re looking to try something new or develop skills you already have, our community learns by doing.

-Take a minute to sign up for Boomerang and try one of these upcoming classes:
+Take a minute to sign up for Boomerang and explore upcoming online classes.

-Boomerang is a great place to learn, make friends and get inspired for a fulfilling summer season.
+Boomerang is a great place to learn, make friends and get inspired for a cozy, fulfilling winter season.
 Get connected today and join us in trying something new.